Funiculina quadrangularis: Reproduction

 The tall sea pan is dioecious, which means that they have the male and females reproductive organs in separate individuals.
 The females will develop one oocyte each time throughout the year.
 With a sex ratio of 1:1 of males to females in a population, spawning occurs in the midwinter.
 They have a large pool of offspring with a survival rate of about 10%.
 It is still unclear why they have this distinct patter of oogenesis and winter spawning.
-Some are guessing that it is due to the influence of environmental cues and this tall sea pen’s deep-sea habitat.
+Some are guessing that it is due to the influence of environmental cues and this tall sea pen's deep-sea habitat.
 Since the distribution and sensitivity to bottom fishing activities is very limited, tall sea pen reduce in population number which may lead to genetic isolation and reduced diversity.

 Ecological role

 Sea pens are home to many secondary polyps that are either specialized in either feeding or water intake.
-They are associated with the brittle star Asteronyx lovenii, and their colonis have been observed as a nurseries for fish larve.
+They are associated with the brittle star Asteronyx lovenii, and their colonies have been observed as a nurseries for fish larvae.